briochemc/Earth2014.jl/README.md

 ### Reference

-The data you should cite is
+This is not my data.
+If you use this you should cite these guys:

 > Christian Hirt, Moritz Rexer,
 > Earth2014: 1 arc-min shape, topography, bedrock and ice-sheet models – Available as gridded data and degree-10,800 spherical harmonics,